Najee Harris: Personal life

 Harris graduated from the University of Alabama with a degree in Consumer Sciences in 2020.
 During his last college football season, Harris began celebrating touchdowns by striking the iconic World Cup pose of Megan Rapinoe.
 He mentioned finding Rapinoe's views on feminism and standing for her beliefs as "motivating" and "inspirational".

 In January 2019, Harris signed with Beast Mode Marketing, the marketing agency of former NFL running back Marshawn Lynch.

-On the day of the 2021 NFL draft, Harris declined the invitation to the event in Cleveland, Ohio, opting instead to host a party for the kids served at Greater Richmond Interfaith Program, the homeless shelter he spent his childhood at.
+On the day of the 2021 NFL draft, Harris declined the invitation to the event in Cleveland, Ohio, opting instead to host a party for the kids served at Greater Richmond Interfaith Program, the homeless shelter where he spent his childhood.
 He later gathered with family and friends to watch the draft at a restaurant owned by Marshawn Lynch, in Emeryville, California.

 In 2021, Harris founded the nonprofit organization Da' Bigger Picture Foundation along with assistance from California governor Gavin Newsom, which provides assistance to families impacted by homelessness and hunger.

 Harris was injured during a 4th of July celebration around 12:18 AM, July 5, 2025.
 Multiple other people were injured.
 Harris suffered an unspecified, superficial eye injury.